OlekAleksander/nitrohost-homepage/README.md

 # nitrohost-homepage
 The Homepage for **NitroHost**

-Feel free to copy, but dont modify the footer
+Feel free to copy, but dont modify the footer copyright